 Persistent Configuration

-To ensure that the shared folder mounts automatically on each boot, add an entry in the /etc/fstab file.
+To have the shared folder mount automatically on each boot, add an entry to the /etc/fstab file.

 Open the /etc/fstab file with a text editor: